trifectatechfoundation/zlib-rs/README.md

 * `zlib-rs`, a Rust implementation based on [zlib](https://www.zlib.net/manual.html) with a safe rust API
-* `libz-rs-sys`, an unsafe zlib-compatible C API for usage in non-Rust applications
+* `libz-rs-sys`, an zlib-compatible C API for usage in non-Rust applications

 ## Acknowledgement